Scholarships

 Eligibility: based on financial need

-30. SMART grant
+30. SMART grant (DEFUNDED IN 2011 AND NOT AVAILABLE)

 Eligibility: Students in 3rd or 4th year of college majoring in math, science and computer science degrees